 Richards, when asked to comment, indicated agreement with Cook's remarks, but added that as the community matures, a "shakedown" process of weaker groups ceasing operation or merging with other nearby organizations appears to be in effect as well.
 [Shawn McDermott] NEW COMPUTER BBS FOR GENDER COMMUNITY BEGINS OPERATION (Glendale, CA) -- After many months of development, a new computer bulletin board primarily aimed toward serving the national gender community has gone on-line.
-"Cross-Connection", created by local crossdresser Trish took to the "air" in late August with several SIGs already in place to provide the community with a number of resources not previously available by BBS.
-Among the SIGs resources not previously available by 885.
-Among the 516s already in operation is a central repository and resource library for the newsletters of the local community support organizations, made available free of charge on a mutual exchange basis to all organizations in the gender community.
+"Cross-Connection", created by local crossdresser Irish Anderson, took to the "air" in late August with several SIGs already in place to provide the community with a number of resources not previously available by BBS.
+Among the SIGs already in operation is a central repository and resource library for the newsletters of the local community support organizations, made available free of charge on a mutual exchange basis to all organizations in the gender community.
 Anderson has also arranged with "Cross-Talk" publisher Kymberleigh Richards to provide news coverage, resource listings of national hotlines and events, and articles from past issues on the "XTALK" SIG.
-Richards is also acting as librarian of the newsletter exchange SIG. which will also librarian of the newsletter exchange SIG, which will also contain a downloadable version of current "Cross-Talk" editions Other SIGs include a "Gender Forum" for expression and exchange of thoughts, feelings and ideas.
+Richards is also acting as librarian of the newsletter exchange SIG, which will also contain a downloadable version of current "Cross-Talk" editions Other SIGs include a "Gender Forum" for expression and exchange of thoughts, feelings and ideas.
 Anderson, who also acts as host for that SIG, hopes that it will provide a "fun way to meet new friends".
 A "Fantasy Corner", adult personal ads, classified ads and private electronic mail are either presently on-line or will be within the next few weeks.
-Planned future on-line services include a mail order shopping mall, a national community resources database and shopping mall, a national community resources database and national network link-ups.

-The service hopes to provide a vital link in the gender communit between organizations and the community at large", said.
-"It's another way to help bring us together and really belongs to the community and the users will define the form and function as we go along."
+Planned future on-line services include a mail order shopping mall, a national community resources database and national network link-ups.
+The service hopes to provide a vital link in the gender community, both between organizations and the community at large", Anderson said.
+"It's another way to help bring us together.
+The board really belongs to the community and the users will define the form and function as we go along."
 Basic services are free to the community.
 The board supports 300/1200/2400 baud rates with protocol N-8-1.
 Two lines are presently available, with additional access to be provided as demand increases.
 To access "Cross-Connection" for further information, users are invited to dial in at (818) 549-0529 with the User ID "VALLYGIRL" and password "VISITOR" (no quote marks).
-Additional instruction appear once on the system.
-[Shawn IFGE BENEFIT CONCERT CALLED .WALTIBLE SACCESS, (Houston, TX) -- A benefit concert held August 3 to raise money for the International Foundation for Gender Education (IFGE) 1992 convention is being called a multiple success by local community members local community members.
+Additional instructions will appear once on the system.
+[Shawn McDermott] IFGE BENEFIT CONCERT CALLED "MULTIPLE SUCCESS" (Houston, TX) -- A benefit concert held August 3 to raise money for the International Foundation for Gender Education (IFGE) 1992 convention is being called a multiple success by local community members.